dropbox/dropbox-sdk-obj-c/README.md

 ### CocoaPods

-To use [CocoaPods](http://cocoapods.org), a dependency manager for Cocoa projects, you can install it for your iOS or OS X project using the following command:
+To use [CocoaPods](http://cocoapods.org), a dependency manager for Cocoa projects, you should first install it using the following command:

 ```bash
 $ gem install cocoapods
 ```

 Then navigate to the directory that contains your project and create a new file called **Podfile**.
-You can either do this with `pod init`, or open an existing Podfile, and then add `pod 'ObjectiveDropboxOfficial'` to the main loop.
+You can do this either with `pod init`, or open an existing Podfile, and then add `pod 'ObjectiveDropboxOfficial'` to the main loop.
 Your Podfile should look something like this:

 ```ruby
 target '<YOUR_PROJECT_NAME>' do